SOURCE's HIV Counseling and Testing Program

 If you are able to commit to all expectations as outlined in the Program Requirements, and if you are available for all 3 scheduled training dates and times, you may then fill out the online application which will be made available in August.

 How are the three testing sites different?

 STAR services will be on a mobile unit, driving to various community locations (including hard to reach populations, college campus, health fairs).
-The Johns Hopkins Hospital testing and counseling experience is administered bedside in an emergency department setting and attempts to identify as many unknown positives to care as possible.
+The Johns Hopkins Hospital Emergency Department testing and counseling experience is administered bedside in an emergency department setting and attempts to identify as many unknown positives to care as possible.
 Harriet Lane Clinic, located on the East Baltimore Campus of Johns Hopkins, primarly serves adolesent youth ages 11-25 in a clinic setting and is heavily focused on sexual health counseling.

 How in-depth is the counseling?

 The depth of the counseling portion varies from client to client.
 The volunteer will be expected to ask about clients sexual health practices and to promote healthy lifestyles.
 The training consists of a lot of information about counseling because volunteers should be prepared for multiple scenarios.